Bible John Explained

 Suspect

-The suspect was described by Puttock's sister, Jean Langford, as being a tall, slim and well-dressed young man with reddish or fair hair rounded neatly at the back, aged between 25 and 30, and approximately 5inchesft10inchesin (ftin) in height.
-This individual had given his name as either "John Templeton", "John Sempleson", or "John Emerson", and he had been a polite and well-spoken individual,[14] having frequently quoted from the Old Testament during the trio's taxi ride home, while also indicating he was neither Catholic nor Protestant.
+The suspect was described by Puttock's sister Jean Langford as being a tall, slim, and well-dressed young man with reddish or fair hair rounded neatly at the back, aged between 25 and 30, and approximately 5inchesft10inchesin (ftin) in height.
+This individual had given his name as either "John Templeton," "John Sempleson," or "John Emerson," and he had been a polite and well-spoken individual,[17] having frequently quoted from the Old Testament during the trio's taxi ride home, while also indicating he was neither Catholic nor Protestant.
 Langford stated that it had become increasingly clear to her as the trio had ridden in the taxi that this man had considered her presence in the vehicle to be an inconvenience.
 At one point during the ride, he had explained to the women the reason he refrained from consuming alcohol was due to his being conditioned by a strict parental attitude, before adding: "I don't drink at Hogmanay; I pray."
-He had also alluded to his father's belief that dance halls were "dens of iniquity", with any married woman who frequented these premises being "adulterous" by nature.[15]
+He had also alluded to his father's belief that dance halls were "dens of iniquity" and also opined that any married woman who frequented such premises were "adulterous" by nature.[18]

 Langford had informed detectives that the man accompanying Puttock had been a "slim, tall" individual who had been dressed in a well-cut brown Reid and Taylor brand suit and who smoked Embassy cigarettes; she also recalled his mentioning that he had been familiar with several drinking premises in the Yoker district of Glasgow, and that he had at one stage worked in a laboratory.
 She was able to describe the distinct facial features of this man, such as overlapping front teeth.
 However, bouncers at the Barrowland Ballroom dismissed much of this description, claiming that the man had been a short and well-spoken individual with black hair.

 The last possible sighting of the suspect was made by both the driver and conductor on a night service bus, who noticed a young man matching the description given by Langford alighting a bus at the junction of Dumbarton Road and Gray Street at approximately 2:00 a.m. on 31 October.
 He was in a particularly disheveled state, with mud stains on his jacket and a livid red mark on his cheek just beneath one eye.
 Both witnesses also recalled his repeatedly tucking a short cuff of one sleeve into his jacket sleeve (a man's cufflink had been found alongside the body of Helen Puttock).
+He had also paid for the fare from a distinctive red purse likely belonging to Puttock, whose red purse was missing from the crime scene.
 This individual was last seen walking towards the public ferry to cross the River Clyde to the south side of the city.
+It is believed the suspect may have used this ferry; however, the ferrymen working that night could not remember such a man.

 Link to series